InstallCluster

 kubectl label nodes <NODE_NAME> octelium.com/node-mode-controlplane=

-Additionally, you have to taint every data-plane node with the key octelium.com/gateway-init and the effect NO_SCHEDULE as follows:
+Additionally, while not required, it is generally recommended taint every data-plane node with the key octelium.com/gateway-init and the effect NO_SCHEDULE as follows:

 kubectl taint nodes <NODE_NAME> octelium.com/gateway-init=true:NoSchedule